 Principles of Fish Aquaculture (FAS 2020 - 4 credits) Schedule: Summer Session I Instructor: Dr. Paul Wills This course teaches hatchery and production techniques for freshwater and marine fish.
 Topics cover broodstock management, spawning, larval husbandry, nursery, and grow-out of several commercially important fish species.
 Design of culture systems, nutrition, bioenergetics, genetics, and health management are covered.

-Principles of Molluscan Aquaculture (FAS 2151 - 4 credits) Schedule: Fall Semester Instructor: Dr. John Scarpa This course teaches methods of culturing molluscan species with an emphasis on hard clams.
+Principles of Molluscan Aquaculture (FAS 2151 - 4 credits) Schedule: Fall Semester Instructor: Dr. Susan Laramore This course teaches methods of culturing molluscan species with an emphasis on hard clams.
 It offers hands-on activities that include morphology and anatomy labs, field nursery trials, environmental monitoring, health management, record keeping and counting of clams.
 Other topics include site requirements for nursery and growout, genetics and diseases, predators, leasing, harvesting and marketing.

 Aquatic Animal Health Management (FAS 2252 - 4 credits) Schedule: Fall Semester Instructor: Dr. Susan Laramore This course provides practical training in health management techniques relating to diagnosis and treatment of parasitic, bacterial, viral, nutritional and environmental diseases of cultured fish, bivalves, and shrimp.
 Instruction emphasizes the benefits of maintaining a healthy stock and preventing disease through biosecurity and best management practices.